onfido/onfido-android-sdk/README.md

 }
 ```

-**⚠️ Note:** `issuingCountry` is optional based on end-user selection, and can be `null`
+**Note**: `issuingCountry` is optional based on end-user selection, and can be `null`

-**⚠️ Note:** If a document was scanned using NFC, the callback will only return the `MediaFile`.
+**Note**: If a document was scanned using NFC, the callback will only return the `MediaFile`

-##### Live photos and videos
+#### Live photos and videos

-For live photos the callback returns a `SelfieResult` object:
+For live photos, the callback returns a `SelfieResult` object:
 ```json5
 {
   fileData: MediaFile
 }
 ```

-For live videos the callback returns a `LivenessResult` object:
+For live videos, the callback returns a `LivenessResult` object:
 ```json5
 {
   fileData: MediaFile
 }
 ```

-The `MediaFile` object contains the raw data, and file type and the file name of the captured photo or video.
+The `MediaFile` object contains the raw data, file type and the file name of the captured photo or video.
 ```json5
 {
   fileData: ByteArray,